howsoai/platform-installation-examples/README.md

 The examples should work in any Kubernetes cluster, but for simple local installation demonstrations, [k3d](https://k3d.io/) has been used.
 Check out the [prereqs](prereqs/README.md) for more details.

 When running commands, all paths are relative to the root of this repository.

-Since you may end up with examples files under the repo root, they have been added to the `.gitignore` file.
+> Note: Following the examples directly, you will end up with files (such as `howso.yml` or local platform certs) under the repo root, those have been added to the `.gitignore` file, so you won't see those files in your git status.

 ## Licensing Note